Raych2045/NTHU-general-physics-lab-data-analysis/README.md

 It only contains LaTeX tables, and direct compilation will not produce any results.

-The recommended approach is to import the images from `figures/` and `report.tex` together into `latexplate.tex`, and then compile it locally or on Overleaf.
+The recommended approach is to import the images from `figures/` and `report.tex` together into `latexplate.tex`, and then compile it locally or on [Overleaf](https://www.overleaf.com/).
 You should then get a PDF file.

-Of course, you can also use your preferred preamble to format the document, but you must include the following three LaTeX packages: `booktabs`, `siunitx`, and `xeCJK`.
+Of course, you can use your own preamble to format the document, but you must include the following three LaTeX packages: `booktabs`, `siunitx`, and `xeCJK`.

 The compiled results of all data table can be found in `example/`, with one PDF file per lab.